deepscan/vscode-deepscan/deepscan/README.md

 VS Code extension to detect bugs and quality issues in JavaScript, TypeScript and React.
 Works with [DeepScan](https://deepscan.io).

 DeepScan is a cutting-edge JavaScript code inspection tool that helps you to find bugs and quality issues more precisely by data-flow analysis.
-You can also use it for React because DeepScan delivers [React specific rules](https://deepscan.io/docs/rules/#react).
+You can also use it for React and Vue.js because DeepScan delivers [React specialized rules](https://deepscan.io/docs/rules/#react) and [Vue.js specialized rules](https://deepscan.io/docs/rules/#vue).

 > **Note:**
 > To use this extension, you should confirm that your code is transferred to the DeepScan server for inspection when you save your changes.